Dark matter in compact stars: The neutron star as a dark matter laboratory

 Interestingly, a thermal Higgsino of 1.1 TeV mass, a largely unconstrained true electroweak WIMP~\cite{Krall:2017xij}), would thermalize with just the NS crust rapidly enough to heat a reasonably old NS through annihilations in equilibrium with the rate of capture~\cite{NSvIR:Pasta}.
 We also remark that due to different scalings of the NS luminosity from kinetic or annihilation heating on the NS mass and radius, in principle it must be possible to distinguish between the two heating mechanisms using an ensemble of NSs~\cite{NSvIR:Baryakhtar:DKHNS,NSvIR:IISc2022}.

 An interesting way to probe DM self-annihilations in NSs is possible if the primary annihilation products are feebly interacting DM-SM mediators that live long enough to exit the star before decaying to SM states.
 One could search for a flux of these states sourced by DM ``focused" in celestial bodies via capture.
 For gamma-ray final states, limits have been imposed with Fermi and H.E.S.S. data on DM-nucleon scattering and DM self-annihilation cross sections using brown dwarfs for sub-GeV DM and NSs for TeV mass DM~\cite{LongLivedMedNS:Leane:2021ihh}.
 For neutrino final states, limits in the TeV-PeV range come from IceCube, KM3NeT and ANTARES~\cite{LongLivedMedNS:BoseMaity:2021yhz,LongLivedMedNS:NguyenTait:2022zwb}.
+Dark matter with inelastic mass splittings that is partially thermalized with the NS (see Sec.~\ref{subsubsec:DMNSthermalizn}) can self-annihilate {\em outside} the star to produce signals in gamma rays and neutrinos~\cite{UnthermalizedHiggsinoAcevedo:2024ttq}.